rcardin/rcardin.github.io/_drafts/pimp-my-library-pattern.markdown

 Awsome.

 ## Conclusions

 Sometimes a library contains almost all that you need, but it lacks of some feature that you desire.
 Extension using the regular object-oriented mechanisms is not a possibility in such cases.
 Many JVM-based languages gives you the possibility to achieve the goal to add the methods you need to library as if they were originally developed inside the library itself.
 The _Pimp my library_ pattern is the mechanism to make the magic happen.
 Scala uses _implicit objects_ and conventions to implement such pattern, whereas Kotlin has a more idiomatic approach that integrates very well with the Kotlin type system with respect to the handling of null references.

+As an extra conclusion, let's say that also Groovy implements the pattern, using [Extensions](https://www.baeldung.com/groovy-metaprogramming#extensions) and [Categories](https://www.baeldung.com/groovy-categories).

 Where are you Java?
 Will you ever join the party?